IoIxD/ppcplayer/README.md

 # ppcplayer

-Work in progress attempt to get ffmpeg on Mac OS 9 and other PowerPC based computers\*.
+Work in progress attempt to get an ffmpeg based video player on Mac OS 9 and other PowerPC based computers\*.
 Why?
 We don't ask those questions.

 [See the supported codecs](https://github.com/IoIxD/ppcplayer/wiki/Supported-Codecs).